-17. Quorum will be established when a minimum of 51% of those Chiefs and Proxies registered for the Assembly are present at the online Assembly room.
+- 23. Quorum will be established when a minimum of 51% of those Chiefs and Proxies registered for the Assembly are present in the Assembly room.
 Decisions of the First Nations-in-Assembly shall be made as far as possible by consensus or general agreement.
-When all efforts at achieving a consensus have been exhausted without success, a positive vote of 60% of the Chiefs and Proxy representatives of First Nations present in the Assembly room shall be sufficient to constitute a decision.
+When all efforts at achieving a consensus have been exhausted without success, a positive vote of 60% of the Chiefs and Proxy representatives of First Nations present in the Assembly room shall be sufficient to constitute a decision. - 24.
+The Registration Coordinator must advise the Speaker of the number of Registered Representatives one hour after the Call to Order of a session.